paxcodes/grocery_api/README.md

 9) Exit the server by pressing `Ctrl+C` in the terminal.

-If you have made it all the way to the end and everything is as expected (✅), you have successfully setup your environment and ready for the workshop!
+If you have made it all the way to the end and everything is as expected (✅), you have successfully setup your environment and are ready for the workshop!

 If you are having trouble with any of the steps, reach out in PyLadies' Slack channel #city-hamburg.